 - Trim the excess Con-Tact paper, making sure to leave a small amount on the outer edge.
 (Note: If you cut too close to the paper there will be no contact paper there to stick together and your star will be left hanging open.)

 - Use a circle hand punch to create a small hole on one of the star points.

-- Thread a piece of ribbon through the hole, tie, and hang up your beautiful, new star suncatcher!
+- And last, thread a piece of ribbon through the hole, tie, and hang up your beautiful, new star suncatcher!